mickfuzz/makecode-platformer-101/groupCourseOverview.md

-# Course Overview
+# Group Course Overview

 This page gives an overview of the platform game making programme in a step by step way.
-It can be used as a guide to deliver the course to a group or to work through it by yourself.
+It is designed to be used as a guide to deliver the course to a group.
+You can work through it by yourself.
+There is also an online individual course here.

-## Part One - Jumping Right In
+## Part One - Jumping Right Inhttps://github.com/mickfuzz/makecode-platformer-101/blob/master/courseOverview.md

 ### Identify Game Mechanics